RagnarGrootKoerkamp/BAPCtools/doc/implementation_notes.md

 Submissions with more than one allowed verdict must contain the string `@EXPECTED_RESULTS@: ` anywhere in their source to indicate which verdicts are allowed for this submission.

 - The final verdict of the submission must be in this list.
-- Each testcase must either be accepted or have a verdict in this list.
-(This is to prevent issues with lazy judging/changing verdict priorities where the first non-accepted testcase will be the final verdict.)
+- Each test case must either be accepted or have a verdict in this list.
+(This is to prevent issues with lazy judging/changing verdict priorities where the first non-accepted test case will be the final verdict.)

 A submission with an `@EXPECTED_RESULTS@: ` tag should not be placed in one of the four [standard](https://icpc.io/problem-package-format/#submissions-correct-and-incorrect) submission directories, because [DOMjudge will ignore the tag](https://github.com/DOMjudge/domjudge/issues/1861) in this case.
 Directory names like `mixed/` or `rejected/` are typically used in this case.